BruceChanJianLe/gitlab-docker-registry/README.md

-# gitlab-docker-registry
+# Gitlab Docker Registry

 This repository demonstrates the usage of docker login with gitlab registry.